Reference librarians are available for in-person discussions as well as by:

-The Reference and Instruction Librarians are always happy to provide library instruction to classes both on the main campus and at regional centers.
-Library instruction can be tailored to meet your objectives for a particular course or assignment and/or introduce your students to key sources used in the discourse of your particular discipline.
+The Reference and Instruction Librarians are always happy to provide library instruction to classes both on the main campus and via Blackboard Collaborate at regional centers.
+Library instruction can be tailored to meet your objectives for a particular course or assignment and/or introduce your students to key sources used in your discipline.

 Please encourage your students to ask the Reference Librarians for help.
 We can make their search more efficient and rewarding.
 We also offer one-on-one research appointments.
 Contact us at email@example.com or 419.289.5402

-The Library Lecture Room, located on the ground floor, is scheduled exclusively through the President’s office (x5048).
+The Library Lecture Room, located on the ground floor, is scheduled through the Office of Records & Registration (x5666).